Investors bought a record share of homes in 2021. See where.

 In other cases, investors buy properties that might otherwise be the first home purchases for families looking to accrue wealth that they can pass down to their children or grandchildren.
 A lower homeownership rate among minorities has contributed to a much lower rate of wealth accumulation.

-“There is a massive racial homeownership gap in this country, which is a serious problem because owning a home is a key to building intergenerational health and reducing racial inequality overall,” said Sen. Robert Menendez (D-N.J.).
+“There is a massive racial homeownership gap in this country, which is a serious problem because owning a home is a key to building intergenerational wealth and reducing racial inequality overall,” Sen. Robert Menendez (D-N.J.) said.

 In the hearing, Democrats as well as Republicans on the committee, led by Sen. Patrick J. Toomey (Pa.), raised concerns about an underlying problem: the stringent zoning rules in many cities that prevent more homes from being built.